Forecasting Ionospheric Irregularities on GNSS Lines of Sight Using Dynamic Graphs with Ephemeris Conditioning: Methodology

 Edges connect each node to its $K$-nearest neighbors ($K$-NN) by haversine distance on the IPP shell.
-All features of the graph are listed below: \begin{itemize} \item Edge features: geodetic distance, differences in geographic and geomagnetic coordinates, angular separation in local solar time, and a binary flag indicating whether two nodes share the same satellite across the zero-baseline pair. \end{itemize}
+Since the number of active LoS varies with satellite visibility, each node is connected to $\min(K, |\mathcal{V}^t| - 1)$ neighbors, so a snapshot with $|\mathcal{V}^t| \le K$ reduces to a fully connected graph.
+No padded or synthetic neighbors are introduced.
+Because the edge features include geodetic distance and bias the attention scores (Section~\ref{sec:architecture}), the model can still attenuate spatially distant neighbors in such snapshots.
+At each snapshot, the edges carry the features $\mathbf{X}_E^t$: geodetic distance, differences in geographic and geomagnetic coordinates, angular separation in local solar time, and a binary flag indicating whether two nodes share the same satellite across the zero-baseline pair.